usu-cidi/qa-update/doc/progress.md

 * Now going back to re-enable the box auth stuff
   * Able to get access token, working on redirecting back to the add-info page

+### 5.10.23
+* Finally got past Box authorization again
+* Just about finished with the refactor

 ### TODO:
 * Refactor for deployment
+* Finish error handling for bug report page

 * Deploy